KiHa 122 series

+The "KiHa" designation derives from the classification system used by JNR.
+"Ki" indicates a diesel-powered vehicle, while "Ha" indicates an ordinary passenger car, as opposed to a green car.

 Exterior

 The body design features improved crash resistance, based on the 223 series electric multiple unit design.
 The cars use environmentally-friendly diesel engines with reduced NOx and particulate emissions.

 Externally, the units are finished in unpainted metal with thin yellow and red waistline stripes.